deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “If it interferes with our continuation as a species, yes.”

 Nofl ambled over to his coffee pot and checked the brew.
-Caffeine levels were far, far below the toxic dose for Corti anatomy---as far as Human biochemistry was concerned, it was entirely decaffeinated.
+Caffeine levels were far, far below the toxic dose for Corti physiology---as far as Human biochemistry was concerned, it was entirely decaffeinated.
 He set it to pour him a Ristretto and turned back to business.

 “What exactly does the Directorate need these genes for?”